SimranPuri/Excel-Movie-Dashboard/readme.md

 * Explore KPIs, use slicers, and interact with charts to analyze data.

 📚 **About the Dataset**
-* Source: (You can mention if you created it or where you got it from)
+* Source: Collected the dataset from internet
 * Fields: Movie Name, Year, IMDb Rating, Box Office Revenue, Streaming Platform, etc.

 🙌 **Acknowledgments**